ctarver/ILC-DPD-WARP/README.md

 To try the different ILC methods, change the `type` variable to `linear` or `instantaneous_gain`.

 ## Results
 The algorithm seemed to work pretty well.
+The results shown below are for the linear ILC method where the gain paramtere was choosen to be 0.1.

 Below I have an example of the PSD and the convergence in the error norm.